MrZBou/Elisa-Public/README.md

 ### Music interface commands

+- e!uninstall - Uninstall music interface (the bot will accept this channel like any other)

 - e!image [image URL] - Change background image for interface (shows when song queue is empty).
 Preferably use 'imgur' or 'yapx' **[only for admins/DJ's]**

 - e!skipto [number] - Skip songs before to the selected